 This is a summary of benefits only.
 A complete description of benefits, limitations, exclusions and termination of coverage will be provided in the certificate of coverage.
 All coverage is subject to the terms of the group policy.
 If there is any discrepancy between this document and the group policy documents, the policy documents will govern.

-Life insurance coverage is provided under the terms of a group life insurance policy, Group Policy 66702-1 issued and delivered in the state of New Jersey, and is governed by its laws, to the Aircraft Owners and Pilots Association as the policyholder.
-The group life insurance policy is issued by ReliaStar Life Insurance Company, Minneapolis, MN.
-Policy Form LP08GP.
+Life insurance coverage is provided under the terms of a group life insurance policy, Group Policy 229348 issued and delivered in the state of New Jersey, and is governed by its laws, to the Aircraft Owners and Pilots Association as the policyholder.
+Group Senior Term Life Insurance underwritten by Metropolitan Life Insurance Company New York, NY 10166.
 This is a paid endorsement.
 AOPA receives a fee from the insurance broker and/or the insurer for its endorsement of this plan.
-Plan is administered by Mercer Health & Benefits Administration LLC, an insurance administrator licensed in the state of New Jersey.
+The policy is administered on behalf of Metropolitan Life Insurance Company by Mercer Health & Benefits Administration LLC, an insurance administrator licensed in the state of New Jersey.
 In CA d/b/a Mercer Health & Benefits Insurance Services LLC AR Insurance License #100102691 • CA Insurance License #0G39709

 Proof of good health is required for approval of coverage.
 This may or may not include a medical exam.
 If an exam is required, it will be performed at your convenience and at no expense to you.

-With this benefit, you can collect a portion of your life insurance benefit amount (up to 50%) if you are diagnosed with a terminal illness with less than 12 months to live.
+With this benefit, you can collect a portion of your life insurance benefit amount (up to 80%, to a maximum of $5000,000) if you are diagnosed with a terminal illness with less than 12 months to live.
 You can use your life insurance proceeds to help pay medical or other expenses during this difficult time.
 Your beneficiary would then receive the remainder of your benefits after your death.

 Receipt of the accelerated benefit may be taxable, or may adversely affect your eligibility for Medicaid or other government benefits.
 You should consult your personal tax advisor to assess the impact of this benefit.